Installation Instructions

 Changelog

-This changelog is produced from commits made to the AWS Proxy SigV4 plugin since a year ago.
+This changelog is produced from commits made to the AWS Proxy SigV4 plugin since about 1 year ago.
 It may not contain information about all commits.
 Releases and version bumps are intentionally omitted.
 This changelog is generated by AI.

 Features